“It’s now time for us to lead the world on stillbirth... we owe this to families in the UK.” Ben Gummer MP Health Minister, May 2016

 2016-7 Research Highlights

-- Dr Alex Heazell and Dr Edward Johnstone are leading a national evaluation of the NHS England Saving Babies’ Lives Care Bundle
+- Dr Alex Heazell and Dr Edward Johnstone are leading a national evaluation of the NHS England Saving Babies’ Lives Care Bundle.

 - The MAMAs study is looking for ways of helping older mothers to have healthy pregnancies.
-Researchers found that placentas in older women were under more stress, which may stop them working normally
+Researchers found that placentas in older women were under more stress, which may stop them working normally.

-Individual stillbirth research projects
+Current research projects

 The Tommy's Rainbow Clinic is part of the Tommy's Stillbirth Research Centre at St Mary's Hospital in Manchester.
-It provides specialist antenatal care for women who have suffered a previous stillbirth or neonatal death.
+It provides specialist care for women who have suffered a previous stillbirth or neonatal death.

 The Placenta Clinic, run as part of the Tommy's Stillbirth Research Centre at St Mary's Hospital in Manchester, is the largest placenta-focused research group in the world.

-When a baby dies after 24 weeks of gestation it is called a stillbirth.
-Around 2.6 million babies are stillborn each year.
-Tommy’s research is helping to change this.
+When a baby dies after 24 weeks of gestation, it is called a stillbirth.
+Around 3,500 families a year get the devastating news that their baby is not alive.
+Our research is helping to change this.